-Chains could be divided into following 5 types as per units of measurement
+In Surveying, linear distances are measured with chins and steel bands.
+Chains could be divided into the following 5 types as per units of measurement

 Metric chains are the most widely used in India for linear measurement.
-These chains are available in 10m, 15m, and 30m length.
-In this type of chains length of 1 link is 20cm.
+These chains are available in 10m, 15m, and 30m lengths.
+In these types of chains, the length of 1 link is 20 cm.

 Metric chains are made from galvanized mild steel of 4 mm thick wire.
 Metric chains are bent into a loop at the end and connected with each other by means of three circular rings.

-Metric chain comes with brass rings at every one meters interval.
-It also has brass tally at every 5 meters interval.
+Metric chain comes with brass rings at every one-meter interval.
+It also has brass tallies at every 5-meter interval.

-Revenue chains are 33 feet long consisting 16 links.
-And thus, this chain is used for work of measuring small area.
+This chain is mainly used in cadastral surveys.
+The Revenue Chain is 33 feet long consisting of 16 links.
+Thus, this chain is used for the work of measuring small areas.

-These chains are 66 feet in length consisting 100 links each of 0.66 ft.
-Here, it is worth to note that area covered by square made up of length and width equals to 10 chain is being equal to 1 acre.
+Gunter’s Chain, developed by English clergyman and mathematician Edmund Gunter in 1620, is one of the earliest and most well-known types of surveying chains.
+These chains are 66 feet in length consisting of 100 links each of 0.66 ft (or 7.92 inches).
+Here, it is worth to note that area covered by square made up of length and width equals 10 chains is equal to 1 acre.

 10 chains = 1 furlong and 8 Furlong (80 chains) = 1mile

-Engineers chain is 100 feet long comprising 100 links each of 1 foot.
-This chain is also used to measure length in foot and inches.
+Engineers Chain is 100 feet long comprising 100 links each of 1 foot.
+This chain conveniently measures length in feet and inches.

 Steel Band and Band Chain

-For linear measurements, minimum three ranging rods are needed.
+- Ranging Rods- For linear measurements, a minimum three ranging rods are needed.
 Ranging rods are painted alternatively, from top to bottom, either red and white or black and white for better visibility.

-This are used to mark a location on ground during surveying and are made from iron and having sharp nib.
+- Arrows- These are used to mark a location on the ground during surveying, and are made from iron and have sharp nibs.

-They are made from wood and used to permanently mark a location.
+- Pegs- They are made from wood and used to permanently mark a location on the ground.